carlacupcake/hashin_shtrikman_mp/README.md

 - Ensure you have valid credentials for the Materials Project API, which you can find by registering yourself with Materials Project – [https://next-gen.materialsproject.org/](https://next-gen.materialsproject.org/).
 - Optimization parameters (number of parents, children, etc.) should be chosen based on the complexity of the desired material properties and computational resources.
 - The genetic algorithm's efficiency and effectiveness can vary greatly based on the optimization parameters and the definition of the cost function.
 Using defaults is recommended.
 - Visualization of cost versus generation can provide insights into the convergence behavior of the genetic algorithm.
-Expect that the exact shape of the convergence plot will change every time the algorithm is run, due to the stocahstic nature of the algorithm.
+Expect that the exact shape of the convergence plot will change every time the algorithm is run, due to the stochastic nature of the algorithm.

 ### Miscallaneous features
 **mpi4py support is added to append final_dict** 🛑 <-- still true ?? 🛑